aadim112/aadim112/README.md

-# Hi there!
+# Welcome!
 I'm Aaditya Patil

-**See My Contributions And Ideas Here On The GitHub Home🏠**
+**See My Contributions And Ideas Here On The GitHub Home 🏠**

 ---